Can Bipolar People's Eyes Give You A Clue As To When They're Experiencing Mania?

 Another study, published in Biological Psychiatry, involved scientists using electroretinography (ERG) to get an up-close look at the retina and how well it was working.
 The retina is located at the back of the eyeball and is part of the central nervous system.
 It contains cells that are sensitive to light, and it activates nerves to send signals through the optic nerve to the brain, which ultimately form an image for the brain.

 The retina is made up of two types of photoreceptors that process light: rods and cones.
 The rods process black and white light so that we can see in low-light conditions.
-The rods also give us our peripheral vision.
+In addition to sending black and white information to our brains, rods give us our peripheral vision.
 On the other hand, the cones process color.
 ERG is a tool that measures the rods and cones in the retina.

 In the reference study, scientists concluded that the retina of the eye plays a role in whether a child is at a high risk of developing a psychiatric disorder where mania is a symptom, including bipolar disorder and schizophrenia.
 That being said, while a specialized eye exam may help doctors identify mania symptoms, there are other ways to detect if someone is experiencing a manic episode.
 Often, it takes several sources of information for doctors and therapists to get a clear enough picture to make an accurate diagnosis.